The Asset Management Review: European Overview

-In addition, UCITS IV introduced a requirement for UCITS to provide key investor information to investors designed to assist them in making key investment decisions on an informed basis.
-This document must contain certain essential elements, including:
+In addition, UCITS are required to provide key investor information documents (KIIDs) to investors that are designed to assist them in making key investment decisions on an informed basis.
+The KIID must contain certain essential elements, including, among other things:

 - identification of the UCITS and its competent authority;

 - a description of its investment objectives and its investment policy;